thaliapena12/slack/README.md

 #### Client Development Environment

-- install dependencies & start application in client
+- Install dependencies & start application in client.
-  application will be running on [http://localhost:3000]
+  Application will be running on [http://localhost:3000]

   ```
   cd slack/frontend